jackdanielzzzz/laravel-jetstream-inertia-master/README.md

 ## First Start

 There is no user by default.
 Please register first to use the admin panel.
+Create their roles after logging in.
+Change the empty role for the newly created user.